curv3d/curv/ideas/Analyser.md

        that hasn't been entered yet.
 Or maybe that's not supported?
        In #2, maybe undefined reference is just a warning?
 Too hard for now.)

-Maybe a Script exists in all 3 phases: parse, analyze and run time?
+Maybe a Script exists in all 3 phases: parse, analyse and run time?
 It has a value list, which may be just parsed (only a list of action phrases) or evaluated (list of values available).
 It has a namespace, which may contain parsed definiens and compiled definiens.